Career Guide for Speech Pathologists

 The job outlook for a speech pathologist is incredibly optimistic, as the number of jobs that are available in this field is expected to rapidly increase in the years to come.
 In fact, According to the Bureau of Labor Statistics, speech language pathologists hold approximately 135,000 jobs and is estimated to grow 21% by 2024 which is much faster than the average composite for all occupations.

 From a demographic standpoint, as the population in the United States ages, there will be a growing need for specialized skills and proper care that speech therapists provide.
 As the United States continues to move toward a bilingual future, speech pathologists who are fluent in both Spanish and English will be in demand.
 As discussed earlier, hospitals, schools, and health care facilities provide places of employment for speech language pathologists by contracting out for speech therapy related services.

-What are the Educational Requirements for Speech Pathologists?
+Educational Requirements for a Speech Pathologist

 In order to practice speech pathology, most states require a person to have obtained a master's degree from an accredited institution.
 On the other hand, some states will allow a speech pathologist to practice without a master’s degree if they have received accreditation from The Council on Academic Accreditation in Audiology and Speech Language Pathology (or CAA-ASHA).
 Find out what is required for your specific state prior to enrolling in an accredited college in pursuit of a speech pathology degree.